 • Major air space changes in 1974 and 1998.

 • Swedish ATS Academy (SATSA) started in 1974.

 • The integration of civil and military air traffic in 1978.

 • New air traffic control system, Eurocat 2000E, 2005.

 • Swedish-Danish company NUAC established in 2009

-• Sharing of airports and air navigation service 1 April 2010 - ANS conducted in enterprise LFV, and state-owned airports in the company Swedavia.
+• Split between airports and air navigation service 1 April 2010 - ANS conducted in enterprise LFV, and state-owned airports in the company Swedavia.

 • NUAC takes over air traffic control at the control centers in Stockholm, Malmö and Copenhagen, 2012.